velartrill/velartrill.github.io/orig/conspirators.md

 He finishes lacing up and stands.
 His movements are so… easy and fluid; his body language practically screams confidence and power.
 "Do you miss Sapphire?" he asks, eyes alighting on mine.

 I shrug.
 "It's just a place.
 Wasn't as though I had me a particular good life there, anyhow.
 How's about you?
 You miss… wherever you come from?"
-I ain't shy of eye contact but something about Lena's attention feels… overwhelming, right now, and it's a struggle to keep his gaze.
+I ain't eye-shy but something about Lena's attention feels… overwhelming, right now, and it's a struggle to keep his gaze.

 "Tel Listal."
 Lena smiles wistfully.
 "I do.
 But I need to see this through, you know?
+Every couple moons we come up for leave, and every time they ask us we turn them down.
 It wouldn't feel right, crawling back to homespace with my tail between my legs and leaving a job unfinished."

 I gaze at him appraisingly.
 "You sure that's all it is?"